-Eve S. & Jonathan L. Rounds
+Eve & Jon Rounds

+Eve and Jon Rounds are both advisors to Thinking Beyond Borders.
 Eve is an independent wardrobe consultant and board member for several not-for-profit organizations.
 Ballet is Eve’s passion and after training in NYC for a professional career, Eve chose instead to attend college at Smith and Stanford.
 After college, Eve pursued a career in fashion retail with Macy’s and Liz Claiborne.
 Currently, Eve advises individuals on how to best define and refine their personal style.
 Eve is currently the vice chair of the board of Boston Ballet, an advisory council member of the School of American Ballet, and a trustee of the 21st Century Fund.

 Jon is an independent investor who advises a number of for profit and not-for-profit organizations.
 During the past seven years, Jon was part of the leadership team for two start-ups, Health Dialog, where he was head of client operations; and RISC Ventures, where he was co-founder and chief operating officer.
 Previously, Jon had worked in financial services for Fidelity Investments, Chemical Bank and Citibank; in private equity for Fidelity Capital and Ditri Associates; and in consulting for the Boston Consulting Group.
 One of Jon’s passions is pre K to 12 education, and he is currently the chair of the board of the Boston Children’s Museum.
 In addition, Jon is a founder of the Brookline High School 21st Century Fund and has done fundraising for Northfield Mount Hermon School and Brown University.
 Jon has an A.B. in English and American literature from Brown University and a MBA from Stanford University.